PHOTO HISTORY MUSEUM ～ History of Photography ・more than 170 years ～s

 The Photo History Museum is a rare venue where you can learn about the history of photography and progress of cameras through viewing and touching exhibits.
 Enjoy our collection displayed in three categories.

-The copies of exhibit catalog covering the history of photography are available at the
+The copies of exhibit catalog covering the history of photography are available at the Tokyo Service Station on the Second Floor (1,000 yen including tax).

 Exhibition of Photographs by Narahara Ikko, ‘Where Time Has Vanished’